- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.

 Scope of the problem

-In 2004, an estimated 388 000 people died from drowning, making drowning a major public health problem worldwide.
-Injuries account for nearly 10% of total global mortality.
+In 2015, an estimated 360 000 people died from drowning, making drowning a major public health problem worldwide.
+In 2015, injuries accounted for over 9% of total global mortality.
 Drowning is the 3rd leading cause of unintentional injury death, accounting for 7% of all injury-related deaths.

 The global burden and death from drowning is found in all economies and regions, however:

-- low- and middle-income countries account for 96% of unintentional drowning deaths;
+- low- and middle-income countries account for over 90% of unintentional drowning deaths;

-- over 60% of the world's drowning occurs in the WHO Western Pacific Region and WHO South-East Asia Region;
+- over half of the world's drowning occurs in the WHO Western Pacific Region and WHO South-East Asia Region;

-- drowning death rates are highest in the WHO African Region, and are more than eight times higher than in Australia or the United States of America (USA);
+- drowning death rates are highest in the WHO African Region, and are 15-20 times higher than those seen in Germany or the United Kingdom, respectively.

 Despite limited data, several studies reveal information on the cost impact of drowning.
-In the USA, 45% of drowning deaths are among the most economically active segment of the population.
-Coastal drowning in the USA alone accounts for US$ 273 million each year in direct and indirect costs.
+In the United States of America, 45% of drowning deaths are among the most economically active segment of the population.
+Coastal drowning in the United States alone accounts for US$ 273 million each year in direct and indirect costs.
 In Australia and Canada, the total annual cost of drowning injury is US$ 85.5 million and US$ 173 million respectively.

-Child drowning statistics from a number of countries are particularly revealing:
+Child drowning statistics from a number of countries presented in the Global Report on Drowning are particularly revealing:

 - Australia: drowning is the leading cause of unintentional injury death in children aged 1–3 years.